vonfalk/storm-javavis/doc/02-Storm/09-Text_IO.md

 Another central part of the IO library is the `Url` class.
 An `Url` represents a file or resource somewhere.
 In Storm, an `Url` is a protocol, followed by a list of strings that makes up the path itself.
-The `Url` class keeps track if it is referring to a directory or a file, and indicates this by outputing directory names with a trailing `/`.
+The `Url` class keeps track if it is referring to a directory or a file, and indicates this by outputting directory names with a trailing `/`.
 The protocol is a class that tells the `Url` how to access files for paths relative to that protocol.
 Currently, Storm only implements the `file://` protocol.
 If an `Url` does not have a protocol, it is assumed to represent a relative path.
 Relative paths can not be accessed directly, but must first be appended to some base `Url`.
 To create a `Url`